The Challenges Faced by Housing Association in 2023

 1. Communication barriers: Housing organisations often support customers with various backgrounds, cultures, and preferred communication channels.
 While some tenants may be at ease communicating via digital channels, others may prefer to communicate via phone or face-to-face, so organisations must manage these different communication preferences.

 2. Resource constraints: Housing organisations face various budget constraints that may result in limited resources and staff capacities, and this is in a time of high-volume call traffic and increasing service level expectations.
 A communication breakdown can result in time wasted in maintenance staff being unable to access an empty property, and queue times for incoming calls can frustrate customers.
+Maintenance and Repair staff that are not properly prepared for the job being given the wrong or insufficient information results in attending the property with the wrong tools, with not enough time and potentially the wrong skills or manpower.

 3. Complex regulations: Not meeting the regulator’s targets for customer experience, data security, privacy compliance, and tenancy laws can severely impact an organisation’s ability to meet funding requirements.
 The regulations can be challenging to interpret and difficult to apply consistently when managing a varied customer base, often with vulnerable groups and special needs.